 A common mistake people make with measuring hoses is they use a regular garden hose measuring gauge which can only be used on the ground or at eye level.
 These types of gauges cannot be used to measure water in the basement or crawl space due to their limitations.

-In order to accurately measure the volume of water in a hose, you must first measure the length of the hose by laying it on the ground and measuring the distance from the spout of the hose to the closest point where you can measure the volume of water.
-Once you have measured the length, you must lay the hose at its lowest point in order to measure the volume of water.
+To accurately measure the volume of water in a hose, you must first measure the length of the hose by laying it on the ground and measuring the distance from the spout of the hose to the closest point where you can measure the volume of water.
+Once you have measured the length, you must lay the hose at its lowest point to measure the volume of water.

 You can calculate gallons per hour using this formula: